stevencombs/retrocombs.github.io/_posts/2021/2021-08-01-retro-handhelds.md

 > **NOTE:** This page uses Amazon Affiliate Links.
 Thanks for your continued support of this blog and [companion videos](https://www.youtube.com/stevencombs).

+## Retro Gaming Handhelds Comparison Table

 Each unit has unique features and I found it difficult to compare them without a table.
-I created this table in Google Sheets.

-## Retro Gaming Handhelds Comparison Table

-Check out the table below or view directly by clicking [here](https://docs.google.com/spreadsheets/d/18F2VdasK79-lrjHz8jJKqSnqtliHu4gak_LHxMsmsMA/edit?usp=sharing).
+My table is in the embedded Google Sheet below or view directly by clicking [here](https://docs.google.com/spreadsheets/d/18F2VdasK79-lrjHz8jJKqSnqtliHu4gak_LHxMsmsMA/edit?usp=sharing).

-With view access you can sort and search.
-This will help make comparisons.
-The view below lets you view with out any tools.

 <iframe width="100%" height=375px src="https://docs.google.com/spreadsheets/d/e/2PACX-1vRWTY_jl6B3ZKV_AWtv_bxFXq4vcV-znnsOuUeCL5h0zZY9eUFrIiYS9d9JIQu5H7gMS9qAONhOag5D/pubhtml?gid=0&amp;single=true&amp;widget=true&amp;headers=false"></iframe>

-I will not duplicate the table data for each handheld unit in their sections below.
-Those areas are my individual thoughts, experiences, and recommendations.

 I will add to this table and when I do, I will update this blog post.
-This post is a landing page for my retro gaming handheld experiences.
-Before I open the first unit, below is the unit I will use to benchmark all other retro-gaming hand held units.
+This post is the landing page for my retro gaming handheld experiences.
+Before I open the first handheld game console, below is the unit I use to benchmark all other units.

 ## RetroFlag GPi Case with RPi Zero W

-I purchased this unit in January of 2020 at the height of COVID.
+I purchased the RetroFlag GPi in January of 2020 at the height of COVID.
 It was a project to take my mind off the world.
-I fired up YouTube Live and shared the process with a couple of viewers (my subscriber count was ≈ 500).
+I fired up YouTube Live and shared the process with a couple of viewers (my subscriber count was ≈ 400).
 Later I made an edit of the live video.
 You can view it below.

 ![RetroFlag GPi Case](https://images-na.ssl-images-amazon.com/images/I/61%2Bff81A3dL._AC_SL1500_.jpg)

 🕹️ [Purchase the RetroFlag GPi Case](https://amzn.to/36io8X3)

 🕹️ [Purchase the required Raspberry Pi Zero W](https://amzn.to/3AnCjYR)

 ### RetroFlag GPi Case Companion VIDEO